 “Fight the good fight of the faith.
 Take hold of the eternal life to which you were called when you made your good confession in the presence of many witnesses”

-Non-Catholics and Muslims condemn the Catholics for making confession to priests.
+Non-Catholic Christians and Muslims condemn the Catholics for making confession to priests.
 They argue that confession should be made directly to God since only Him can forgive sins, so why a Catholic should confess to a priest?
 These people failed to realize that the Catholic Church is the owner of the Bible, thus Catholics know the Bible better than them.

+The confession of sin as mentioned in the Old Testament was made to a Godly man (leader chosen by God or priest).
+A sinner came to a Godly man and confessed his/her personal sin to him.
+After the confession, the Godly man would then pray to God for the forgiveness of the confessor.
+And this is what the priests are doing today in the Church _they receive confessions, then they plead to God for the forgiveness of sins of the confessor.
+It is not the priest who forgives sins, but he just acts as an intercessor for the confessing sinner.
+God won’t hear the pleading of a sinful man the reason we need a Godly man to do the pleading for us sinners.
+God commands us not to conceal our sins, but sadly some of our brothers in Christ do not heed _that telling of sins should be made to our Godly fellows, rather than to God.
 Why would we disclose our sins to God when He already knew our sins?

-God commands us not to conceal our sins, thus telling of sins should not be made to God but to our Godly fellows.
-Confessing our sins to other people (Godly people) is part of our burden so as to earn forgiveness from above.
-If your wife has committed a marital unfaithfulness, and she just hide it from you because only God can forgive, is it okay for you?
+Thus, confessing our sins to Godly people is part of our burden in order to earn forgiveness from above.
+What if your wife has committed a marital unfaithfulness, and she just hide it from you because only God can forgive, is it okay for you?
 And if your playmate broke your nose accidentally, is it okay for you if he won’t ask forgiveness from you because you have no right to forgive?
-Evidently, each of one us is part of this forgiving and interceding circle.
-If I forgive your sin against me you will also be forgiven by God, likewise my sins against my other fellow will be forgiven by God as well.
-That’s why the apostle James commanded us to confess our sins to one another, and pray for one another (James 5:16).
-In this verse, the apostle James is talking in general.
-His commandment does not mean that we should tell our sins to anyone of us, but to the people who are Godly, like the priests who are leaders appointed by God Jesus.
+Evidently, each one of us is part of this forgiving and interceding circle.
+If I forgive your sin against me you will also be forgiven by God, likewise my sin against my other fellow will be forgiven by God as well.
+That’s why apostle James commanded us to confess our sins to one another and pray for one another (James 5:16).
+In this verse, the apostle James is talking in general, this commandment does not mean that we should tell our sins to anyone but to the people who are Godly, like the priests who are leaders appointed by God Jesus.

-Confession of sins was already commanded by God and practiced by Israelites even before the arrival of the New Testament [Numbers 5:7].
-John the baptist also administered confession [Mark 1:4-5].
-Jesus gave authority to His disciples to forgive sins, He told them, “If you forgive anyone’s sins, they are forgiven.
+The confession of sins was already commanded by God and practiced by the Israelites even before the arrival of the New Testament [Numbers 5:7].
+John the baptist administered confession [Mark 1:4-5].
+Jesus gave authority to His disciples to forgive sins.
+He told them, “If you forgive anyone’s sins, they are forgiven.
 If you do not forgive them, they are not forgiven” (John 20:23).
-Take note that the apostles were appointed by Jesus to lead his church, so they were priests.
+Take note that Jesus is the high priest, therefore the apostles who were appointed by Him to lead His Church are also priests.
 Peter was the first head or pope of Christianity, and his priesthood along with other apostles were handed down to the Catholic priests of today.
-Therefore, if the priests won’t forgive you because you don’t want to confess your sins to them, your sins won’t be forgiven by God as well.
+Therefore, if a priest won’t forgive you because you don’t want to confess your sins to him, your sins won’t be forgiven by God as well.
+Below are Biblical verses commanding us to confess our sins to one another;

-OLD TESTAMENT
+QUOTED FROM THE OLD TESTAMENT

 1. [Numbers 5:7] and must confess the sin he has committed.
 He must pay full compensation, add a fifth to its value, and give all this to the one he has wronged